Energy & Resource Conservation

 Matthew Lichtenfels, Energy & Resource Conservation Program Manager, 503-356-4570

-One reporting tool utilized through the software is an annual comparison report.
+One reporting tool utilized through the software is a historical comparison report.
 This report provides a big picture view comparing current year use to the prior year.
-The below fiscal year-to-date electricity, natural gas, and water reports reflect district-wide use.
+The below electricity, natural gas, water, and irrigation reports reflect district-wide use for a recent 8-month period.
 Contact E&RC if interested in receiving any of these reports for a specific BSD site.

 Natural Gas Use